spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 Due to the ongoing conflict, any space on the station controlled by a single faction will have guards present.
 Their primary focus will be prevent attacks or infiltrations by other factions.
 They will naturally be suspicious of the characters until they've earned the faction's trust.
 When entering a controlled space, the characters should expect to be challenged by guards.

+##### Security Guards

+[**Security Guards**](../appendix-npcs/#security-guard) wear anonymous riot cop-style [**_Security Armor_**](../appendix-magic-items/#faction-armor), with face masks and helmets.
+While on-duty, they will be armed with (mostly) non-lethal weapons like batons and will fight to subdue.
+However, if the characters resist too much or have gotten on the bad side of Security, they will escalate from cracking heads to shooting to kill.

+Squads of Security Guards will be sent hunt the characters down if they’re loose in the station, and these squads should always show up at the most opportune moments to create the most chaos or disrupt the characters’ plans.
+However, they are not being paid enough to die, and if they sense the fight is going badly, they will retreat as a group, covering each other’s exits, so they can attack again in the future.

+##### Faction Guards

+[**#TeamEthics Guards**](../appendix-npcs/#faction-guard) and [**#OpsUnion Guards**](../appendix-npcs/#faction-guard) are not as well equipped as security guards.
+They wear [**_Improvised Armor_**](../appendix-magic-items/#faction-armor) cobbled together from common station items and 3D printed components.

 ### Contested Areas

 Some areas of the station, such as the Promenade on Deck 4 or the Shuttle Bay on Deck 6, are not under control of a single faction.
 Often there are active skirmishes between groups trying to prevent each other from seizing control.
 Moving through these areas can be dangerous, and the characters are likely to be caught in the crossfire or even actively come under attack.